-I am a Millennial, a member of the generation that is purportedly buying avocados instead of houses, but whose thoughts and opinions are shaping the future.
+I am a Millennial, a member of the generation that is purportedly buying avocados instead of houses, but whose actions and values are shaping the future.
 Yesterday, after receiving tweeted encouragement from Chrissy Teigen and Coconut the dog, I joined millions of other Americans in casting a vote in the most critical and highly contested midterm election in decades.
-Later that night, I watched in rapture as election results rolled in, and the numbers told a story of dynamic change across the country.
+Later that night, I watched as election results rolled in and the numbers told a story of dynamic change across the country.

 The New York Times estimates 114 million Americans turned out to vote, potentially setting a 50 year record for voter turnout in a midterm election.
 Millennials, too, had a record turnout, with a 188 percent increase in early voting since 2014.
 This incredible display of civic participation occurred against a backdrop of voter disenfranchisement in states such as Georgia.
 The result was an influx of historic firsts for women and people of color—many of whom ran for office to oppose President Trump's racist and sexist policies—that represent the changing demographics of an increasingly diverse America.

 Among those elected were Alexandria Ocasio-Cortez (D-NY), who at age 29 is the youngest woman ever elected to Congress; Rashida Tlaib (D-MI) and Ilhan Omar (D-MN), the first Muslim-American Congresswomen; Sharice Davids (D-KS) and Deb Haaland (D-NM), the first Native Congresswomen; and Young Kim (R-CA), the first Korean-American Congresswoman.
 The incredible political momentum built by women and people of color enabled Democrats to take back the House.
 Overall, 40 women of color were elected to the House, one to the Senate, and one was elected governor.